 Ex gratia payments are considered as non-contractual payments which means there is a tax break where National Insurance and Income Tax are not deductible if the amount is below £30,000.
 From April 2020, employers are required to pay National Insurance contributions on any part of termination payments that exceeds £30,000.

 Also, if any element of the payment is used for contractual entitlement, for example lieu of notice pay or holiday pay, it will be subject to tax deductions.
 If your payment is below £30,000, at the end of the tax year, HMRC may ask you to declare it on a self-assessment form which includes a tick box marked “ex gratia”, so you are not taxed on it.
 To find out more about whether you’re entitled to an ex gratia payment and how we can help you, please get in touch with us at Premier Legal.
-If you can’t find the answers to your questions, please give us a call, drop us an email or visit our website.
+If you can’t find the answers to your questions, please contact us or visit our website.